forbesmyester/fake_tile/README.md

 ## The Plan

 Given that I don't tend to have complicated window layouts.
-When the user requests to switch to a window in a given direction, it should be possible to to use `xdotool` or `wmctrl` to:
+When the user requests to switch to a window in a given direction, it should be possible to to use `xdotool` to:

  * Find the current window
  * Look at what windows are in the desired direction